panaali/mseyfi.github.io/posts/Code/Leetcode.md

 ## A note on implementation
 If we ask for a minimum, in all solutions, we return `left`{:.ruby}.

 If a problem is instead asking for a maximum, then left will not actually be the correct answer at the end.
-Instead, we should return `right`{:.ruby}.
+Instead, we should return `right`{.ruby}.

 Why does left point to the answer when looking for a minimum, but right points to the answer when looking for a maximum?